NecroDingo/pokedelphia/docs/tutorials/how_to_new_trainer_slide.md

 # Adding New Trainer Slides
 ## Define Slides Per Trainer

-We are going to add a Trainer Slide to Wally's first Victory Road battle, before he Mega Evolves his Gallade.
+We are going to add a Trainer Slide to Matthew's first Victory Road battle, before he Mega Evolves his Gallade.
 This battle takes place outside a Battle Facility, so `sTrainerSlides` must be edited.

 ### `src/trainer_slide.c`
 ```diff